Chocolate Syrup Recipe- With Canning Instructions

 • You can substitute whole milk for the water to make a milk chocolate syrup.

-This turns the recipe into rebel canning, so proceed at your own discretion and increase processing time to 30+ minutes, adjusting for altitude as needed.
+This is already an unapproved recipe for canning but adding milk really seals the deal on making this rebel canning, so proceed at your own discretion and increase processing time to 1 hour, adjusting for altitude as needed.

-• If you’re not comfortable canning this recipe, simply let the syrup cool and store it in an airtight container or squeeze bottle in the refrigerator.
-It will keep for quite a while.
+• If you’re not comfortable canning this recipe, simply let the syrup cool and store it in an airtight container or squeeze bottle in the refrigerator and freeze some for later.

 Next